eccelerators/SimStm/README.rst

 solved.

-The general advantage of this technique is that the VHDL code of the testbench doesn’t need to be changed and recompiled for different stimuli command sets.
+The general advantage of this technique is that the VHDL code of the testbench doesn't need to be changed and recompiled for different stimuli command sets.
 Different command set files can be presented to the VHDL testbench, or command files can be interactively changed during debugging.